 It was EASY to and it was “free” money.
 For starters, you don’t have to qualify to get a student loan.
 Pretty much anyone that is a student qualifies to get two types of loans, a direct subsidized or unsubsidized loan.
 Of course being the “savvy” investor that I am, I chose to get the subsidized loan since I wouldn’t be getting charged interest while in school.

 What was I going to do with all this brand new cash?
 Easy, invest.
-I was just getting into how to “read” the markets and make “smart” moves with your money.
+I was just getting into how to “read” the markets and make “smart” moves with my money.
 I figured anyone with half a brain could make money in the stock market, so why not give it a go?
 Someone should have told me I was missing half of the brain that counts.

 3d printing was HOT in 2013.
 DDD, SSYS, XONE were all over the headlines and it seemed to be the right time to buy in.
 So with part of the loan, I put money into DDD and XONE.
 At first, all was gravy.